-“It’s not that… it’s like I was okay with you breaking up with me.
-I mean it’s not what I wanted, but if that’s what you wanted, then so be it.
+“It’s not that.
+It’s like I was okay with you breaking up with me.
+I mean, it’s not what I wanted, but if that’s what you wanted, then so be it.
 Then … I don’t know, you’re all that I can think about.
-It’s gotten worse as the days go by, I want you back and this time it’s for forever.”
+It’s gotten worse as the days go by.
+I want you back, and this time it’s for forever.”

-I care about him, I mean we were together for three years, but I’m good.
+I care about him.
+I mean, we were together for three years, but I’m good.
 My heart belongs to Dominic, no matter who I’m with.

-“About two months, which isn’t long… we just took some time off.”
+“About two months, which isn’t long.
+We just took some time off.”

 “Dax, how much have you had to drink?”

-“You’re really going to play that card?”
+“You’re going to play that card?”

-Sitting across from me, he’s stone cold sober, and his sexy dark eyed scrutiny, speeds up my heart rate.
+Sitting across from me, he’s stone-cold sober, and his sexy dark-eyed scrutiny speeds up my heart rate.

-“I’m serious, just think about it.”
+“I’m serious.
+Just think about it.”

 “Miss.
-Van de berg?”
+Van der berg?”

-“It’s not finished.”
-I say automatically, which causes a few outbursts of laughter.
+“It’s not finished,” I say automatically, which causes a few outbursts of laughter.